tang-yifu/EMMC-Code/README.md

 ### Section 3

-#### Section 3.1

-#### Section 3.2

-#### Section 3.3
-The EdgeIIoT Dataset:

-'compare_with_cent.ipynb': The code in order to compare the performance in Section 3.3 under both imbalanced and balanced cases.
+'compare_with_cent.ipynb': The code in order to compare the performance in Section 3.3 under both imbalanced and balanced cases of the EdgeIIoT Dataset.
 Updated on 10th, Aug, 2023.

-'EdgeIIoT_select_redistribution': The code in order to compare the performance in Section 3.3 under balanced setting and repeating the experiment.
+'EdgeIIoT_select_redistribution': The code in order to compare the performance in Section 3.3 under balanced setting and repeating the experiment of the EdgeIIoT Dataset.
 Updated on 10th, Aug, 2023.

 ### Section 4